-Explanatory notes (for guidance only) General: adjustments should only be made if these are not yet included in the IFRS LTV included in column I. 1) Adjustments to IFRS LTV calculation reported by the entity to arrive at EPRA LTV at group level, assuming these adjustments have not yet been made in the traditional LTV reported under IFRS in column I. 2) Relevant share of JV's and material associates, not classified as held for sale (also see 10) included after, if applicable, similar EPRA LTV adjustment as included in column II.
-3) It is assumed that every subsidiary has a 10% minority interest and that all assets and liabilities are held by these subsidiaries.
+Explanatory notes (for guidance only)

+- 1) Adjustments to IFRS balance sheet to arrive at EPRA LTV at group level. - 2) Adjustments made based on proportion of JV 's and material associates owned by the Group. - 3) It is assumed that every subsidiary has a 10% minority interest and that all assets and liabilities are held by these subsidiaries.
 Under this assumption the Group also has a 10% non controlling interest in aggregate.
 For EPRA LTV purposes adjustment should be made for the percentage of non-controlling interest which are material to the company's business.
 Hence, 10% of all amounts in the previous columns are deducted.
-The equity that remains in column VII then represents the equity attributable to equity holders of the 4) This represents the equity part of a hybrid under IFRS which is to be reclassified to debt under EPRA LTV guidelines.
-The result being that the debt is (again) included at nominal 5) Fair value of a foreign currency swap related to the loan portfolio.
-6) Negative balance between accounts receivable and all other accounts payable.
+The equity that remains in column VII then represents the equity attributable to equity holders of the parent. - 4) This represents the equity part of a hybrid under IFRS which is to be reclassified to debt under EPRA LTV guidelines.
+The result being that the debt is (again) included at nominal value. - 5) Fair value of a foreign currency swap related to the loan portfolio. - 6) Negative balance between accounts receivable and all other accounts payable.
 The net payables are the difference between the payables for EUR 61 EUR (composed of other current liabilities for EUR 50, other provisions for EUR 2, income tax liabilities for EUR 5 and trade payables for EUR 4) and the receivables for EUR 13 (composed of trade receivables for EUR 4, income tax receivables for EUR 1 and other receivables for EUR 8).
-7) Inclusion of the fair value of the entity's headquarter, assuming the corporate HQ is 50% financed and that financing is not yet included in the net debt figure reported by the entity under the IFRS LTV.
-8) Current account financing provided by 3rd party investors to material associates and joint ventures.
-These represent current accounts which are not an extension of the equity investment and not yet included in the net debt figure reported by the entity.
-This also assumes long term financing provided is already included in IFRS borrowings.
-Essentially the current account could be an adjustment to adjustment 6) to the extent that these current accounts were included in net payables (not the case in this example).
-9) Adjustments to arrive at fair value for those properties carried at cost.
-10) Net investment in associate classified as held for sale (thus excluded from calculation of share in material associates)in column V).

-11 All on balance sheet intangibles other than goodwill increased by the off balance sheet fair value of third party asset management business as assessed by an external
+Please note that, as an exception, provisions on deferred tax liabilities had to be excluded (-2). - 7) Inclusion of the fair value of the entity's headquarter, assuming the corporate HQ is 50% financed and that financing is not yet included in the net debt figure reported by the entity under the IFRS LTV. - 8) Current account financing provided by 3rd party investors.
+50% of this is assumed to be an extension of equity of the entity.
+9) Cash and cash equivalents included as negative as the EPRA LTV is net of cash. - 10) Adjustments to arrive at fair value for those properties carried at cost. - 11) All on balance sheet intangibles other than goodwill increased by the off balance sheet fair value of third party asset management business as assessed by an external appraiser. - 12) As the company is in a net payable position, see 6), the amount is zero (either there is a net receivable or a net payable but not both).

-As the company is in a net payable position, see 6), the amount is zero (either there is a net receivable or a net payable but not both).
-Loan granted to joint venture; the financial asset corresponding to that part of the loan which is not included in the proportional consolidation of the joint ventures and associates in column IV.
+13) Loan granted to joint venture; the financial asset corresponding to that part of the loan which is not included in the proportional consolidation of the joint ventures and associates in column IV.